 Prediction Generation

 At the second stage, the predictive maintenance model analyzes the incoming data to identify patterns, correlations, and anomalies indicative of potential equipment failures or maintenance needs.
-Machine Learning is used to deliver the core functionality, and is responsible for data processing and prediction generation.
-Based on the analysis of the input data and the model validation, the predictive maintenance model generates accurate predictions about the likelihood of equipment failures or maintenance requirements.
-These predictions may be expressed as probability scores, alerts, or recommended actions.
+Machine learning is used to deliver the core functionality and is responsible for data processing and prediction generation.

 Alerts and Notifications

 When the predictive maintenance model completes proactive identification of a potential failure or maintenance issue, it triggers alerts or notifications to relevant stakeholders.
-These alerts may be communicated through various channels such as email, SMS, or integrated directly into the organization’s monitoring systems.
-Alerts serve as an early warning system, allowing maintenance teams to take proactive measures to address potential issues before they escalate into costly failures.
+These alerts may be communicated via email, SMS, or integrated directly into the organization’s monitoring systems.

 Decision-Making and Action